henrycatalinismith/picknmix/column/index.md

 {% include column-plot.svg %}

+The growth rate of the column briefly doubles as the viewport width approaches 512px.
+This coincides with the shrink phase of the [margin], which disappears as the viewport width exceeds the maximum column width.

 The plateau in the growth of the column width coincides with the growth phase of the [margin].
 This allows the [margin] to grow without the combined width of both values exceeding the viewport width.
 The following video illustrates the